Recipes in Article

-- Place the cream of tartar and the aquafaba in the bowl of your mixer and use the whisk attachment to mix on medium speed until it’s a foam.
+- Place the cream of tartar and the aquafaba in your mixer bowl and use the whisk attachment to mix on medium speed until it’s a foam.

-- Add half of the powdered sugar and mix on low speed until it’s all incorporated.
+- Add half of the powdered sugar and mix at low speed until it’s all incorporated.